-- 1. No work unless permitted and approved - Highly noise intensive work restrictions apply to surface works.
+1. No work unless permitted and approved

+- Highly noise intensive work restrictions apply to surface works.
 The applicable NML for residential receivers is the highly noise affected level of 75dB(A) - 3.
 Minimum respite from highly noise intensive works of not less than one (1) hour between each continuous block of works not exceeding three (3) - 4.
 In accordance with CoA E67, on becoming aware of the need for emergency works to avoid the loss of life, damage of property or environmental harm, CGU will notify the AA, the ER, the Planning Secretary, and the EPA of the reasons for such work.
 In these circumstances, CGU will use best endeavours to notify all noise and/or vibration affected sensitive receivers of the likely impact and duration of the works. - 5.
 Out-of-Hours works must be justified and include an assessment of the potential impacts and effectiveness of the proposed mitigation measures - 6.
 Blasting outside of these hours must be authorised through an EPL.

 Construction would be undertaken during the approved standard construction hours wherever possible.
-Where construction cannot be undertaken during standard construction hours, works or activities that cannot be undertaken during standard construction hours will be scheduled as early as possible during the evening and/or night-time periods.
-Works will be scheduled with the following hierarchy, in accordance with the Roads and Maritime Construction Noise and Vibration Guideline:
+Where construction cannot be undertaken during standard construction hours, works will be scheduled as early as possible during the evening and/or night-time periods with the following hierarchy, in accordance with the Roads and Maritime Construction Noise and Vibration Guideline: